-Biosolids are the organic residuals generated during the treatment of sewage sludge.
+Biosolids are the organic residuals generated during the treatment of municipal wastewater.
 Appropriate management of these biosolids is critical to protection of the environment and public health.
-This industry engages myriad stakeholders — including municipal residents, commercial sewer users, agricultural interests, and environmental groups.
-At a cost of more than $2 billion dollars annually and with population growth continuing to expand wastewater volume, effective biosolids management is a daunting challenge for communities.
+This industry engages a myriad of stakeholders — including municipal residents, commercial sewer users, agricultural interests, and environmental groups.
+At a cost of more than $2 billion dollars annually and with population growth continuing to expand wastewater volume, effective biosolids management is a challenge for communities.

 While the proper treatment and disposal of sludge is a public necessity for communities, the advancement of technologies also provides for opportunities.
-These include beneficial uses of biosolids as a fertilizer to increase crop productivity and, even more promising, the use of biosolids as a solid fuel and renewable energy feedstock.
+These include beneficial uses of biosolids as a fertilizer to increase crop productivity and use as an alternative fuel and renewable energy feedstock.

-Today, wastewater is routinely treated to destroy naturally occurring but sometimes harmful organisms.
-The process of separating the solids from the water produces a relatively dry, soil-like product called “cake,” which can be recycled back into the earth.
-In NEFCO facilities, this cake is exposed to high temperatures killing 95 percent of the pathogens present and substantially reducing odors.
-Water is removed from the biosolids, producing a high-quality, Class A pellet which can be used as a high-end fertilizer for agriculture.
-Using biosolids fertilizer pellets through land application safely enhances the soil with rich organic product that conditions it and increases plant growth.
+Today, wastewater is routinely treated and disinfected.
+The process of separating the solids from the water produces a relatively dry, soil-like material, which can be recycled back to the earth.
+In NEFCO facilities, additional water is thermally removed from the mechanically-dewatered cake, producing a high-quality, Class A biosolids product which can be used as a high-end fertilizer for agriculture.
+Using Class A biosolids product through land application safely enhances the soil with a rich organic product that conditions it and increases plant growth.